LudwigStumpp/histogram-filter/README.md

 ## Development
 We use black for formatting, mypy for static typing and flake for linting.
 The development dependencies are listed under the `requirements.txt` file.
+In order to enforce these, we are using https://pre-commit.com/ for which one installs the git-hooks with `pre-commit install`.